 Processed foods industry in Mexico

-The Mexican processed food industry has grown steadily in recent years, mainly due to its productive capacity and agricultural resources, economic growth, competitiveness in attracting foreign companies and Mexico's capability to perform as an export platform to more than 40 countries with which the country has trade agreements.
+In Mexico, the processed food industry has reported significant growth in recent years, mainly due to its productivity and inputs availability, as well as the country's macroeconomic solidity, competitiveness to attract foreign investment and capacity to be an export platform to more than 40 countries with which it has trade agreements.

-The main destinations were the United States, Japan and Guatemala, respectively representing 71.3%, 5.0% and 2.1%, of Mexican exports from this industry.
+The main export destinations in 2012 were the United States, Japan and Guatemala, with shares in total Mexican exports from this industry of 68.5%, 6.3% and 2.4%, respectively.

-•The 3th exporter of pickled vegetables and fruits and cooked frozen strawberries.
+•Fourth largest exporter of pickled fruits and vegetables.

 •Grupo Industrial Lala